-Republic Of Congo reports its first mpox virus cases, in several regions
+Republic of Congo reports its first mpox virus cases, in several regions

-The health ministry says the Republic of Congo has recorded its first cases of mpox in several regions
+The Republic of Congo has recorded its first cases of mpox in several regions

 BRAZZAVILLE, Republic of Congo -- The Republic of Congo has recorded its first cases of mpox in several regions, the health ministry said, an indication of how the disease may be spreading across Africa since sexual transmission was first confirmed on the continent last year.